mozilla/glean.js/samples/browser/react-sample/README.md

 npm run link:glean
 ```

-3. Create the Glean generated files
+3. Generate the metrics API from the bundled `metrics.yaml` file.
+This will produce JavaScript files in `src/glean/generated`:

 ```bash
 npm run build:glean